 - Cook barley in your choice of broth and add a variety of vegetables for a tasty pilaf or risotto.

 - Toss chilled cooked barley with diced vegetables and homemade dressing for a quick cold salad.

 - Combine barley with onion, celery, mushrooms, carrots, and green pepper.
 Add broth to the mixture, bring it to a boil, and then bake for approximately 45 minutes for an easy and healthy barley casserole.

-Barley contains gluten, and, therefore, should be avoided by those with celiac disease.
-Malt, malted beverages such as beer, and several flavorings are derived from barley, which means they are not gluten-free and should not be consumed by individuals with celiac.
+Barley contains gluten, so it is not suitable for those with celiac disease.
+Malt, malted beverages such as beer, and several flavorings are derived from barley.
+As a result, they too contain gluten.